Morphine Addiction Treatment

 What is Morphine?

 Morphine is a natural opioid drug that comes from the opium poppy plant.
-Morphine has been relied on to treat medical conditions that cause moderate to severe pain since the early 1800s.
-Morphine is typically formulated as a type of sulfate, which allows for it to be absorbed quickly in the body.
-There are two formulas that Morphine is available in: long and short-acting Morphine.
+Morphine has been used to treat medical conditions that cause moderate to severe pain since the early 1800s.
+Morphine is typically formulated as a type of sulfate, allowing it to be absorbed quickly in the body.
+There are two formulas for Morphine available in extended and short-acting Morphine.
 When a person experiences acute pain from a severe injury, invasive surgery, or other traumatic medical condition, short-acting morphine is prescribed.

-Long-acting morphine is reserved for chronic pain conditions, such as cancer, management of palliative/end-of-life care, ongoing musculoskeletal pain, abdominal pain, chest pain, arthritis, and migraine headaches.
+Long-acting morphine is reserved for chronic pain conditions, such as cancer, palliative/end-of-life care management, ongoing musculoskeletal pain, abdominal pain, chest pain, arthritis, and migraine headaches.
 Long-acting Morphine is used to help manage pain 24 hours a day.
 Morphine must be prescribed by a medical doctor and is available in tablets, capsules, oral liquids, suppositories, and injections that are only completed in a hospital setting or emergency room.